alexandertrefz/essence/packages/website/diagnostics.md

 A `static` or `overload` Protocol Method was given a body.
-A provided Method is written on `@`, the conforming value, and is emitted once for every conformer — a static Method has no receiver for `@` to stand for, and an `overload` entry's const is named for a slot in a Method Type the Protocol has no conformer to resolve against.
+A provided Method is written on `@`, the conforming value, and is emitted once for every conformer — a static Method has no receiver for `@` to stand for, and an entry of an `overload` block is named for its slot in a Method Type the Protocol has no conformer to resolve against.
 Write the Method as a requirement, and give each conforming Namespace a body of its own.

 ### `recursive-protocol`